Mount Ashland Ski Area: History

+In 2023, Mt.
+Ashland broke its record for highest winter visitation with 128,625 visitors.

+In 2024, construction of the Lithia chairlift was completed, and was opened for the 2024-25 season.
+A generous donation from Karen and Sid DeBoer made this possible.

 The Mt.
 Ashland Association continues to manage the ski area for the benefit for the entire community.
-Numerous programs benefiting the community include the 7,500' Crew teen internship program, the deeply-discounted After School Youth Program, the ACCESS Ski & Ride for Hunger day, and the Women of Winter program.
+Numerous programs benefiting the community include the deeply-discounted School Youth Program, the ACCESS Ski & Ride for Hunger day, Pride Ride, and Bavarian Night.

 Expansion

 The ski area attempted to expand its terrain and add lifts in the 1990s.
-The proposal is still being debated and is well documented in the Mount Ashland Ski Area Expansion article.
+A Record of Decision provided Mt.
+Ashland the authority to move forward on this expansion plan, and is well documented in the Mount Ashland Ski Area Expansion article.
+In 2014 Mt.
+Ashland added several hundred spaces in its parking lot and began installing snow fencing on the mountain, as well as beginning several trail widening projects.
+From 2016-2022 Mt.
+Ashland completed several of the projects in the master plan including snow fencing, trail widening, and utility upgrades.
+In 2023, the ski area announced the construction of the Lithia Chairlift, part of the mountain's expansion plan.
+This chairlift was made possible by a $2.5 million gift from Sid & Karen DeBoer, the largest gift in the history of the Mt.
+Ashland Association.
+Future projects planned include a tubing facility, new lodge, and upgraded chairlifts.

 Other activities

 Mount Ashland is a popular destination in summer for hiking, mountain biking, and sightseeing.
 The southernmost stretch of the Pacific Crest Trail in Oregon skirts the south and east sides of the mountain.
 The Mt.
 Ashland Hillclimb Run starts in Lithia Park near downtown Ashland and runners run up a series of Forest Service roads and trails to the summit of Mt.
 Ashland: 13+ miles long, 1 mile up.
-The Jean Chinn Memorial Mount Ashland Hill Climb Race is a hill climb, and a combination road and mountain bike race, starting from the town of Ashland and ending at the Mount Ashland ski area parking lot, with a different route for road and mountain bikes.
 The Siskiyou Out Back is a set of three ultramarathon trail runs at distances of 15 km, 50 km, and 80.5 km that start and end in the Mount Ashland ski area parking lot.
 Finally, the Mt.
-Ashland 5K Trail Run, America's Friendliest 5K, begins in the ski area parking lot, with runners ascending to the summit and returning to the parking lot via a series of roads leading down from the summit.
+Ashland Trail Run, begins in the ski area parking lot, with runners ascending to the summit and returning to the parking lot via a series of roads leading down from the summit.